imzesok/tt-duskconfig/README.md

 I'm not your mother, and either method works, and you should find yourself with both accounts logged in.
 I've aliased session 1 to '-' and 2 to '=' for quick switching or just passing through a command to the other character you're controlling.

+Once you've made it in the game issue "config fullscreen on" and the text should stop being a garbled mess :D then switch accounts and do the same for the other account.
+That's it, you should be all set and ready to play.

  Hope to see you soon!
   - Jonan/Shyanna